 - Sources of information on your UNIX operating environment (AIX, HP-UX, or Solaris)

 - Powering on, rebooting, and powering off your system

 - Operating system logins

 - Console operations

 - File system navigation and file operations

-- Opening and closing shell windows
+- · Opening and closing shell windows

 We assume that you are familiar with basic computer terminology.
 See the System Administrator's Handbook for additional information about Image Services software.
+To download IBM FileNet documentation from the IBM support page, see "Accessing IBM FileNet Documentation" on page 14.